hebasto/secp256k1-CMake-example/README.md

 ## Library in a subtree

-Use the "subtree" branch of this repository.
+Switch to the ["subtree"](https://github.com/hebasto/secp256k1-CMake-example/tree/subtree) branch of this repository.

 ```sh
 dir=$(mktemp -d)